Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ParameterInterfaceAtpBlueprintableAtpPrototypePortPrototypePPortPrototypeRPortPrototypeAutosarDataPrototypeParameterDataPrototype«atpVariation»SwDataDefPropsARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]AtpPrototypeDataPrototypeDataInterfaceAbstractProvidedPortPrototypeAbstractRequiredPortPrototype«isOfType»+requiredInterface1{redefinesatpType}+/swDataDefProps0..1«isOfType»+providedInterface1{redefinesatpType}+parameter1..*Software Component Template
+ParameterInterfaceAtpBlueprintableAtpPrototypePortPrototypePPortPrototypeRPortPrototypeAutosarDataPrototypeParameterDataPrototype«atpVariation»SwDataDefPropsARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]AtpPrototypeDataPrototypeDataInterfaceAbstractProvidedPortPrototypeAbstractRequiredPortPrototype«isOfType»+requiredInterface1{redefinesatpType}+/swDataDefProps0..1«isOfType»+providedInterface1{redefinesatpType}+parameter1..*
-AUTOSAR Release 4.2.2

 When the SwcInternalBehavior is aggregated by an AtomicSwComponentType the actual calibration parameters of the ParameterDataPrototype is the same for